HP 9800 series: Other BASIC computers

 The Data Terminals Division also produced a BASIC programmable version of the HP2640 series terminal, the HP 2647a, which also featured AGL, an HP standardization of the HP 9830 plotter commands.

 HP 2647 BASIC was essentially Microsoft BASIC with HP 9830-style plotting commands added, and was one of Microsoft's first big contracts with a mainstream computer company.

 HP also produced a series of handheld pocket computers with a one-line display such as the HP-75, although such devices were not popular for long.

 The HP 9835 was also used as the basis for a business computing system, and later the HP 250 which lives on as an application platform.

-In 1979 the 85, the first of the 80 series of personal desktop scientific computers, was produced.
+In 1979 the 85, the first machine in the HP Series 80 line of personal desktop scientific computers, was produced.
 It had a powerful BASIC interpreter, and was affordable by individuals whose employers might have expensive 9845s.

 That division evolved to produce UNIX HP 9000 series workstations, also acquiring the Apollo Computer Company.
 HP Basic would later evolve into Rocky Mountain BASIC for workstations, which is still in use today to support legacy applications.